ELLIOTTCABLE/Warcrack/Interface/AddOns/Grid/README.txt

 Then, [[http://www.wowace.com/addons/grid/tickets/?status=+|submit a bug report]] in the ticket tracker.
 Check for existing tickets about your bug first, and fill in as much of the requested information in the ticket template as you can.
 Finally, remember to check back on your ticket after a few days in case we need more information from you.

-== **Known issues as of Patch 4.0.6**
+Please note that the Grid team cannot provide support for third-party plugins.
+If you are experiencing problems with a plugin, you will need to contact the plugin's author for help.

+== **Frequently Asked Questions / Known Issues**

-Please don't submit new bug reports about these issues.
-We already know about them; that's why they're on this list!
+Please do not submit tickets about these issues.
+We already know about them, and in some cases, they are not actually bugs.

 ; **Incoming heals are showing the wrong amount!**
-: Incoming heal values now come from the game client itself, instead of requiring everyone in your group to install a third-party library to communicate about their healing spells.
+: **This is not a bug in Grid.** Incoming heal values now come from the game client itself, instead of requiring everyone in your group to install a third-party library to communicate about their healing spells.
 Grid has no control over the accuracy of incoming heal values; feel free to report such issues to Blizzard.
 : If you don't see any incoming heals at all, check the Minimum Value setting and make sure it's set appropriately for your level and gear.

 ; **Incoming heals are showing HoT ticks!**
-: Grid also has no way to filter out HoT ticks specifically.
-Use the Minimum Value setting for the Incoming Heals status to hide smaller amounts of healing, such as HoT ticks.
+: **This is not a bug in Grid.** The game client doesn't differentiate between incoming health from direct heals and incoming health from periodic effects, so Grid cannot specifically filter out HoTs.
+You can filter out most HoT ticks by using the Minimum Value setting for the Incoming Heals status to hide smaller amounts of healing.

-; **The Frame tab in the options window is broken!**
-: This is not a bug in Grid.
-This is caused by outdated plugins that try to add options directly to the Grid window.
-Ask the plugin author to update, or temporarily disable the plugin while you change settings in the Frame tab.
+; **Incoming heals aren't shown at all!**
+: Check the Minimum Value setting for the Incoming Heals status, and make sure it's set appropriately for your level and gear.
+It should be set lower than the size of a direct heal, but higher than the size of a HoT tick.

 ; **I'm using version r1234 and it's broken!**
-: Version numbers that follow the "r1234" pattern indicate Alpha versions.
-These versions are snapshots of the current development process.
+: Version numbers that follow the "r1234" pattern are alpha-quality snapshots of the current development process.
 They are not supported, may be unstable or not work at all, and may cause you to lose your settings.
 If you are not comfortable running experimental code, please stick with Release and Beta versions, whose numbers follow the "4.0.3.1234" or "4.0.3.1234-beta" pattern.

 == **Localization**

-* Grid is //compatible with// English, Deutsch, Español, Français, Русский, 한국어, and 正體中文 game clients.
+* Grid is //compatible with// English, Deutsch (deDE), Español (esES/esMX), Français (frFR), Português (ptBR), Русский (ruRU), 한국어 (koKR), 简体中文 (zhCN), and 正體中文 (zhTW) game clients.
 * Grid is //translated into// English, Deutsch, Español, Français, Русский, 한국어, 简体中文, and 正體中文.
-* To add or update translations, please use the [[http://wow.curseforge.com/addons/grid/localization/|WowAce localization system]].
+* To add or update translations, please [[http://wow.curseforge.com/addons/grid/localization/|use the WowAce localization system]].

 == **Credits**